arnabganguly/llap-hdinsight/Clusterdeployment.md

  3. In the **Basics** blade populate the following values.

  - **Cluster Name:**  *Enter the cluster name.
 A green tick will appear if the cluster name is available.*
- - **Cluster Type:**  Select Interctive as the cluster type.
+ - **Cluster Type:**  Select Interactive Query as the cluster type and Interactive Query
  - **Cluster Operating System:**  Select Linux as the cluster operating system
  - **Version:**  Select 3.6 as the cluster version.
  - **Cluster Tier:**  Select the  **Standard**  cluster tier

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTc1ODE3NTQ2NywtMTMxMjI1NjUxMywtNz
+eyJoaXN0b3J5IjpbMTI4MzA1Nzg0OSwtMTMxMjI1NjUxMywtNz
 g0ODY5MzMsLTIxMTkxOTAyMDUsNTcxMTMzNzA1LDczMDk5ODEx
 Nl19
 -->